jasoncolburne/homelab/switch.md

 ![IOMMU](assets/switch/bios-iommu.jpg)

 One other annoying thing about the Startech cards is that the onboard ROM tries to do a network PXE boot for each nic, sequentially.
 This adds quite a bit of time to the boot process.
 To disable, navigate to the Boot/CSM menu and disable all the OpROMs.
-I left the M.2 ones on in this photo, but they shouldn't be necessary.
+I left the M.2 ones on in this photo, but they weren't necessary.

 ![Disable PXE](assets/switch/bios-disable-pxe.jpg)